gndzyaren/MARS-Rover-Simulation/README.md

 🌟 Features
 Simulated Mars Terrain: The terrain is artificially generated to resemble Mars' surface.
-AI Pathfinding Algorithm: Implements A* and other optimization techniques to simulate autonomous rovers navigating Mars.
+Pathfinding Algorithm: Implements A* and other optimization techniques to simulate autonomous rovers navigating Mars.
 Iterative Learning: The algorithm improves its pathfinding with each run, learning to find more efficient paths.
 Visualization: Visualizes the Mars terrain, rover's path, and iterative improvements using Matplotlib.